 To complete the journey to Bangkok, I booked a business-class e-ticket on Kenya Airways.
-On arrival at HKG on the flight from Dallas, TX American Airlines Flagship First Class, 777-300, Dallas, TX (DFW) to Hong Kong, SAR China (HKG), Picture Review I had to wait an hour for the transfer desk to open to get the boarding pass for the flight to BKK on Kenya Airways.
+On arrival at HKG from Dallas, TX in first class on an American Airlines 777-300, I had to wait an hour for the transfer desk to open to get the boarding pass for the flight to BKK on Kenya Airways.

 Transfer desks at international airports allow travelers to get boarding passes and address other issues with travel without having to go through customs and immigration and exit security.
 The business-class boarding pass was my ticket to the Skyteam Lounge where I passed the time before boarding.